 As you focus less on your thoughts and more on your body, you will set in motion the relaxation response in your brain.
 Paying attention to your breath and bodily sensations tell your brain that you’re “safe.”
 Your parasympathetic nervous system, that governs all kinds of wonderful healing processes, sends relaxation chemicals throughout your body.
 This supports not only your sleep, but your ability to relax and open further to deep sleep meditation.

 “Meditation is uniquely suited as a before-sleep routine, especially deep sleep meditations that help you release stressful thoughts.”

 Another strength of deep sleep meditations that focus on breath and body is that they bring you into the present moment.
 You need to be present to feel the subtle sensations of warmth or coolness as you breathe, or the tension in your shoulders or stomach.

 This kind of sustained, kind, precise attention to what you’re experiencing right now gathers your attention from the many places it may be wandering, to one gentle, aware place within yourself.
 Try it.
 You may be surprised how calming paying attention to one thing can be!

 Most meditation traditions see great value in reaching deeper sleep, rather than the superficial level of sleep which is also all too common.
-It is an opportunity to sink into the thought-less realm of your being, every day, and bathe in pure awareness.
+They provide an opportunity to sink into the thought-less realm of your being, every day, and bathe in pure awareness.
 Because most of us spend much of our days doing, planning and being busy, this deeply restful time is seen as an essential oasis of healing and rejuvenation for mind, body and spirit.